Minimally invasive surgeries: Invasive procedures

 Sometimes the use of non-invasive methods is not an option, so that the next level of minimally invasive techniques are looked to.
 These include the use of hypodermic injection (using the syringe), an endoscope, percutaneous surgery which involves needle puncture of the skin, laparoscopic surgery commonly called keyhole surgery, a coronary catheter, angioplasty and stereotactic surgery.

 Open surgery

 "Open surgery" is any surgical procedure where the incision made is enough to allow the surgery to take place.
 With tissues and structures exposed to the air, the procedure can be performed either with the unaided vision of the surgeon or with the use of loupes or microscopes.
 Some examples of open surgery used are for herniated disc commonly called a "slipped disc", and most types of cardiac surgery and neurosurgery.

-Associations

-Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) for adults.

-International Pediatric Endosurgery Group (IPEG) for pediatrics.